create3000/x_ite/docs/_posts/tutorials/building-shapes-out-of-points-lines-and-faces.md

 An [IndexedFaceSet](/x_ite/components/geometry3d/indexedfaceset/) geometry node creates geometry out of faces:

-- A flat face (polygon) is drawn using an outline specified by coordinate indexes
+- A flat face (polygon) is drawn using an outline specified by coordinate indices

 ### XML Encoding